turingschool/front-end-curriculum/lessons/module-1/aria-accessibility.md

 [Table of elements and their implicit roles](https://www.w3.org/TR/html-aria/#docconformance)

+Use the table of elements and look up the following elements and their implicit roles
+- body
+- div
+- article
+- footer
+- img
+- input

 #### Your Turn

 - Turn to your neighbor take turns explaining what a role is.